IT21036620/CTSE_Assignment_DevOps/README.md

 - Integrated security measures protect and manage access to the microservice.
 - Comprehensive testing and deployment feedback through automated workflows.

-## How to Use
-1. Clone the repository.
-2. Use Docker commands to build and run the container locally.
-3. Configure GitHub Actions workflows as needed.
-4. Test API endpoints through Postman using the provided URL.

 ## Contributors
 - **Kariyawasam K.P.W.D.V.** - IT21036620
 - **Fernandopulle J.M.** - IT21104862